- Updating Branding in Azure Active Directory

 - Updating ADFS to look like the Azure AD Experience

-Last week, after almost 12 years of using the old logo and branding, we have undergone a full rebrand at Hallam Medical.
+Last week, I was privileged to be part of the launch of a company rebrand.
 Being an active part of the rebrand process was a great experience and it was a lot of fun working with the Marketing Team and the Web Developer, especially trying to keep things under wraps in an open plan office!

 One of the things that IT were tasked with was to update the logos on all of the services that we use.
 Simple task to be honest, except that we underestimated the amount of areas and formats that the logo existed in.
-Off the top of my head, there was the Service Desk, Mailchimp, Office 365, Sharepoint, Geckoboard, Email signatures, Echosign…
+Off the top of my head, there was the ticketing system , external websites and services, Email signatures etc…

 Updating Branding in Azure Active Directory